 The Company has a controlling interest in the TV Food Network Partnership (the "Partnership"), which includes the Food Network and Cooking Channel.
 Food Network and Cooking Channel are operated and organized under the terms of the Partnership.
 The Company holds 80% of the voting interest and 68.7% of the economic interest in the Partnership.
 During the fourth quarter of 2022, the Partnership agreement was extended and specifies a dissolution date of December 31, 2023.
 If the term of the Partnership is not extended prior to the dissolution date of December 31, 2023, the Partnership agreement permits the Company, as holder of 80% of the applicable votes, to reconstitute the Partnership and continue its business.
 If for some reason the Partnership is not continued, it will be required to limit its activities to winding up, settling debts, liquidating assets and distributing proceeds to the partners in proportion to their partnership interests.
 Ownership interests attributable to the noncontrolling owner are presented as noncontrolling interests on the Company's consolidated financial statements.
-Under the terms of the Partnership agreement, the noncontrolling owner cannot force a redemption outside of the Company's control.
-As such, the noncontrolling interests in the Partnership are reflected as a component of permanent equity in the Company's consolidated financial statements.
+Under the terms of the Partnership agreement, the noncontrolling owner cannot force a redemption outside of the Company's consolidated financial statements.